zopefoundation/z3c.recipe.mkdir/z3c/recipe/mkdir/README.txt

 ===========================

-If we specify several levels of directories, the intermediate parts will be created for us as well:
+If we specify several levels of directories, the intermediate parts will be created for us as well by default:

   >>> write('buildout.cfg',
   ... '''